Security-Onion-Solutions/securityonion-docs/filebeat.rst

 Please follow the steps below to get started.

-The official Elastic documentation for the Google Workspace module can be found here;
+The official Elastic documentation for the Google Workspace module can be found here:

 https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-module-google_workspace.html